cbourke/CSCE155-C-Lab13/readme.md

     4. Print out the team by using the `printTeam` function.

 4. Examine your output and compare it to the `data/expectedOutput.txt` file;
     fix any errors before you submit.
+It may be useful to use an online "diff" tool (ex: <https://www.diffchecker.com/>) to highlight where your output may differ.

 5. Discuss with your partner: why were all the search results for a California (CA) team different?